-The next figure shows segments A and B interconnected via a WAN link.
+Figure 14 on page 50 shows segments A and B interconnected via a WAN link.
 Nodes A and B want to communicate, but they can do so only through the Migration Agent in Segment A. Under this scenario, packets sent between Node A and Node B are forced to traverse the WAN link twice, as shown by the broken line, resulting in poor performance.

-The problem could be solved by placing a Migration Agent in Segment B as shown in Figure 15.
+The problem could be solved by placing a Migration Agent in Segment B as shown in the following figure.